jmbuhr/quarto-nvim-kickstarter/README.md

 Companion to <https://github.com/jmbuhr/quarto-nvim>.

+## Setup

 Clone this repo into `~/.config/nvim/` or copy-paste just the parts you like.

-It also works great for sending code to different terminals together with `tmux`, here is a configuration for tmux as well:
+It also works great for sending code to different terminals together with `tmux`, here is a configuration for tmux:
 <https://github.com/jmbuhr/tmux-kickstarter>

+Both of these configurations make use of a "Nerd Font" for icons and symbols.
+Download one here: <https://www.nerdfonts.com/> and set it as your terminal font.

+Now you are good to go!

+## Links to the plugins

 Some of the plugins included are: